Sylius/Sylius/docs/cookbook/promotions/custom-catalog-promotion-scope.rst

 .. note::

-    If you are familiar with **Cart Promotions** and you know how **Cart Promotion Rules** work, than the Catalog Promotion Scope should look familiar, as the concept of them is quite similar.
+    If you are familiar with **Cart Promotions** and you know how **Cart Promotion Rules** work, then the Catalog Promotion Scope should look familiar, as the concept of them is quite similar.

 Create a new catalog promotion scope
 ------------------------------------